IgniteUI/indigo-design-docfx/en/components/combo.md

 <img class="responsive-img" src="../images/combo_desktop.png" srcset="../images/combo_desktop@2x.png 2x" />
 <img class="responsive-img" src="../images/combo_mobile.png" srcset="../images/combo_mobile@2x.png 2x" />

+## Dropdown Search Input

+The dropdown contains a Search Input that comes with dark and light variants, a selection of states, and options for layout akin to the standard [Input](input.md).

 ## Dropdown Items

 The dropdown used for the Combo supports two types of items: header and multi select item.
 Through headers, it is possible to organize items in groups.